K0d1Lu/docpress/README.md

 - config to use components
 - give a hook to copy files in /public and use links in markdowns
 - give projects possibility to add thair favicon and images

-# Mixed documentations

-If you want to build a documentation from several sources (i.e portal + wedia-vue).